mmp/pbrt-v2/README.txt

-The 'instant global illumination', 'extended photon map', and 'extended infinite area light source' implementations from the author-supplied plugins at http://pbrt.org/downloads.php are now part of the standard distribution; the previous photon map and infinite area light source implementations described in the first version of the book have been removed.
+The 'instant global illumination', 'extended photon map', and 'extended infinite area light source' implementations from the author-supplied plugins for pbrt-v1 are now part of the standard distribution; the previous photon map and infinite area light source implementations described in the first version of the book have been removed.